Mbed-TLS/mbedtls-docs/kb/how-to/using-loose-modules-without-the-full-library.md

 Mbed TLS comes with build scripts for GNU make (`Makefile`), CMake (`CMakeLists.txt`) and Visual Studio (`visualc/VS2010/mbedTLS.sln`).
 By default, these create static libraries `mbedcrypto`, `mbedx509` and `mbedtls` which you can link into your application.
 (You don't need to link `mbedx509` or `mbedtls` if you don't use these features.)
 For more information, see [How to compile and build Mbed TLS](../compiling-and-building/how-do-i-build-compile-mbedtls.md).

 If you prefer, you can include the Mbed TLS source files in your own build scripts.
-All the library code is in the `library` subdirectory, except for aa few features that use code from the `3rdparty` directory tree.
+All the library code is in the `library` subdirectory, except for a few features that use code from the `3rdparty` directory tree.
 All the public headers are in the `include` directory tree.

 ### Compiling with Mbed TLS headers